Ibogaine Treatment for PTSD

-- A deep spiritual and personal insight into the subconscious is experienced.
+- A deeply spiritual and personal insight into the subconscious is experienced.

 - The body is immediately relaxed.

 - The mind is able to see the negative patterns or trauma and let go of it.
-The subconscious finally allows the conscious mind to have proper perception and to control the thoughts.
+The subconscious finally allows the conscious mind to have proper perception and control thoughts.

 There are many ways a person can get additional support following ibogaine treatment.
 We recommend you find a PTSD support group, a grief support group, or a similar group of fellowship with others that have witnessed or experienced similar situations.
 You could also continue counseling or therapy if you are interested in doing so—it certainly won’t harm the recovery process.